u1i/linkedin-posts/README.md

 To make a real impact, we need to shift our focus and agree on an AI strategy with a phased approach.
 AI should enhance understanding and efficiency at all levels of an organization, not just serve as isolated solutions.
 Let's integrate AI in a way that promotes learning and growth, and make sure it contributes to the big picture!

 ---

+You’ve seen the posts: AI can work miracles, AI doesn’t fulfill expectations.
+AI experts, AI entertainers – they’re all talking.
+But how about you form your own opinion?

+Join us on Saturday, August 17 for "Creative AI: Practical Workshop for Non-Techies" at Crane (OUE Downtown Gallery) in the heart of Singapore's CBD.
+This isn’t just another tech workshop.
+It's designed specifically for non-techies ready to explore AI’s practical applications in their everyday life and work.
+Whether you're into art, thinking about writing a book, or simply looking to improve your productivity, this is for you.

+Two experienced professionals, Ian and myself, will guide you through engaging activities to make AI work for you.
+All you need is a laptop and your curiosity.

+Let’s meet at this beautiful venue, discuss, learn, and most importantly, try things out for yourself.
+Because experiencing this firsthand is the best way to see what AI can really do for you.

+Are you in?
+Let me know and see you there!